13 Best Places To Visit In Ujjain Other Than Temples For A Unique Experience

 Photo: Gyanendra_Singh_Chauhan / Wikimedia Commons

 Seated on the banks of the Kshipra River, Ram Ghat is peaceful and scenic and is especially famous for its calming waters, clear skies and majestic sunsets.
 This is one of those places where travellers and the local populace go for sightseeing and respite.
 People can walk over the river banks or they may go for a boat ride or sit on the banks gazing at the river flow.
-As a beautiful destination, Ram Ghat is one of the popular tourist places in Ujjain other than temples, enriching the city’s vibrant atmosphere.
+As a beautiful destination, Ram Ghat is one of the popular tourist places in Ujjain except temples, enriching the city’s vibrant atmosphere.

 Location: Near the city centre along the Kshipra River